rezazzr/davari.io/_posts/2020-07-10-attention-is-all-you-read.md

 on a sequence of size $$n$$, since the model essentially needs to **loop** through the sequence.
 However, Transformer and CNN models are highly parallelizable by design, having $$O(1)$$ sequential computations.

-Modeling long term dependencies of a sequence input is a challenging task ([Bengio et al., March 1994](http://www.comp.hkbu.edu.hk/~markus/teaching/comp7650/tnn-94-gradient.pdf);
+Modeling  long-term dependencies of a sequence input is a challenging task ([Bengio et al., March 1994](http://www.comp.hkbu.edu.hk/~markus/teaching/comp7650/tnn-94-gradient.pdf);
 [Bahdanau et al., May 2015](https://arxiv.org/abs/1409.0473)).
 The length of the path between long range dependencies has an inverse correlation with the ability of the model in learning these dependencies.
 Longer paths prevent the